bluetardis/pinteresting/NotesPB.md

 Go to db/migration and see the files there should be something like db/migration/20130922022322_devise_create_users.rb #the number is the date you create it

 ### Q: Did you make a mistake generating a model?
+The following deletes the generate command in case you made a mistake
 ```
-rails destroy devise user #deletes the generate command in case you made a mistake
+rails destroy devise user
 ```